httptoolkit/httptoolkit-website/src/posts/what-is-x-forwarded-for-about.md

 One approach is to look at the specific IPs and see if they are recognized, going from the right until you see an IP you don't recognize.

-- `198.40.10.102` would be detected as internal by some sort of lookup on your end.
-A list of IPs or ranges stored in code would flag that up.
 - `198.40.10.101` would be flagged as one of yours buy the same list.
 - `28.178.124.142`.
 Not one of yours?
 Not invalid?
 Not internal?
 Great, that's the client, and it looks like they're in Ohio, USA.
 Serve them content from the American servers, and no data protection required because they don't care about privacy laws.